yassineAlouini/data-science-bowl-2018/README.md

 ## Get the data

 Once you have installed the project dependencies, you will have access to the Kaggle official CLI.
-Run `keras --help` to confirm this.
+Run `kaggle --help` to confirm this.

 To get the data, run: